About

 •2015 - 2017 MER - MyoFascial energetic release.

-Professional Seminars and trainings
+Professional Seminars and Workshops

 • Myofascial professional seminars with Tom Mayers.